Please note, I am not an appraiser nor am I licensed to appraise, these are my mere opinions.

 What if I just purchased my home in the past two years or refinanced within the past two years?

-If you have done either of the above, and the value of your home according to an ACTUAL appraisal ordered by a lender came in lower than the county appraisal, this is all the evidence you need.
-Especially in this crazy market where buyers are purchasing homes regardless of if it appraises.
-If you purchased in the past two years, your HUD or CD provided to you at closing by the title company will suffice as evidence.
+If you have done either of the above, and the value of your home according to an ACTUAL appraisal ordered by a lender came in lower than the county appraisal, this is all the evidence you need…although the county still might not lower the value all the way down to the appraisal (this happened to me in 2019, I had an appraisal from refinancing).
+If you purchased in the past two years, your CD provided to you at closing by the title company will suffice as evidence.

 Also, if you recently purchased a home, a good thing to comb through for finding your home’s imperfections is your inspection report.
 Again, in this seller’s market many times, sellers are not making many repairs.
 Use anything not repaired from the inspection report that was marked deficient to your advantage now.